-Unless specifically stated otherwise, the General Rules of the University and the faculty apply to the Higher Certificate in Management Development.
+Unless specifically stated otherwise, the General Rules and the faculty apply to the Higher Certificate in Management Development.
+Reference to "General Rules" in this document refers to The General Rules for Undergraduate Qualifications, Postgraduate Diplomas, Bachelor Honours Degrees, Master's Degrees, Doctoral Degrees, Higher Doctorates, Honorary Degrees and the Convocation of the University of the Free State (UFS).
 Information and rules may be changed each year if necessary.

-This programme will not be offered in any academic year if, in the sole discretion of the University of the Free State, a sufficient number of enrolments cannot be secured to render the programme sustainable.
+This programme will not be offered in any academic year if, in the sole discretion of the UFS, a sufficient number of enrolments cannot be secured to render the programme sustainable.

-Note that the total minimum credits required to obtain this programme leading to the qualification is 135.
+Note that the total minimum credits required to obtain this programme leading is 135.

-The Business School within the Faculty of Economic and Management Sciences, has established itself as a leader in South Africa in the provision of management programmes.
+The Business School, within the faculty of Economic and Management Sciences, has established itself as a leader in South Africa in the provision of management programmes.
 A dynamic supplement to this spectrum of management programmes on offer is a Higher Certificate in Management Development [HCert (Management Development)].
 The Higher Certificate emphasises leadership development, the broadening of insight by exposure to the most important management disciplines and its integration into a total management approach.
 This tailor-made qualification has been designed to assist institutions in both the private and public sectors.
 It is aimed at developing employees, especially focused on middle management group level, to enterprising and professional managers.